h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 x = list(set(train.names) - set(ignore))
 ~~~

 Now we are ready to run AutoML.
-Below you can see some of the default parameters that we could change for AutoML
+Below you can see some of the default parameters that we could change for AutoML:

 ~~~markdown
 H2OAutoML(nfolds=5, max_runtime_secs=3600, max_models=None, stopping_metric='AUTO', stopping_tolerance=None, stopping_rounds=3, seed=None, project_name=None)